Boundary Water BWCA Canoe Trip Frequently Asked Questions

 What’s the average temperature in the summer for the boundary waters?

 Great question!
 When planning your trip you should always check what the weather is going to be like the week you plan your trip.
-You can also check our weather app on our navigation.
+You can also visit our weather page with a 7-day forecast or check our weather app on our navigation.

 - The Average High ranges from 58º to 69º with the Average Low 34º to 45º | Cloud Cover – May tends to be overcast 48% to 54% of the month. | Precipitation – In May the average chance of rain daily is 27% to 35% with Rainfall – For the month averaging 1.9 to 3.3 inches.